gledr/YASSi/README.md

-The development of YASSi is based at the Johannes Kepler University Linz in cooperation with Mr. Pablo Gonzales de Aledo which first started the development of YASSi.
+The development of YASSi is based at the Johannes Kepler University Linz in cooperation with Mr. Pablo Gonzales de Aledo.